One of my first memories of Christmas the year I was 4,1948.

 Not only a dollhouse, but a fully furnished dollhouse!
 Not only a fully furnished dollhouse, but a fully furnished dollhouse that actually lit up!

-Oh my, I was enchanted.Not only with the dollhouse but with my handsome Uncle Ben.
+Oh my, I was delighted.Not only with the dollhouse but with my handsome Uncle Ben.

 In 1949 Uncle Ben and his fiancée, Auntie Betty immigrated to Canada.
 Even though they were an ocean away,